Nab Tower: History

+After leaving port from Southampton on April 10, 1912 the RMS Titanic briefly stopped at the Nab Light to allow maritime pilot George Bowyer to dismebark before continuing on her ill-fated maiden voyage.

 During the First World War, the British Admiralty designed eight towers codenamed M-N that were to be built and positioned in the Straits of Dover to protect allied merchant shipping from German U-boats.
 Designed by civilian Guy Maunsell, the towers were to be linked together with steel nets and armed with two 4-inch guns with the idea of closing the English Channel to enemy ships.

-However, by the end of the war in 1918 only one such tower had been completed, at the then-cost of one million pounds, and was located at Shoreham Harbour, awaiting deployment.
+However, by the end of the war in 1918, only one such tower had been completed, at a cost of one million pounds, and was located at Shoreham Harbour, awaiting deployment.
 While another part-built tower would eventually be dismantled in 1924, there remained the completed 92 ft metal cylinder sitting on a raft of concrete.

-In 1920 the completed tower was towed by two paddle-wheel tugs to the Nab rock, a rock in the deep-water approach to the eastern Solent and previously marked by a lightship.
+In 1920, the completed tower was towed by two paddle-wheel tugs to the Nab rock, a rock in the deep-water approach to the eastern Solent and previously marked by a lightship.
 Buoyancy was provided by the honeycomb construction of the concrete base, creating 18 watertight compartments.
 When these were flooded, the structure sank and settled to rest at an angle of 3 degrees from vertical towards the northeast – a characteristic tilt which is obvious to this day.

 Initially, the tower had a single centrally-placed lamp containing an Osram gas-filled incandescent light bulb, which gave a single white flash every ten seconds, with a visible range of 16 nautical miles.
-A fog horn was also installed, in a separate shed on the tower top.
+A foghorn was also installed, in a separate shed on the tower top.
 Later, the single light was replaced by a pair of small (fifth-order) revolving dioptric optics, each of which produced a single flash every 10 seconds; they were mounted in small turrets on opposite sides of the tower: one shone red towards the north-west, the other shone white towards the south-east (their arcs overlapped, so that vessels approaching from seaward would see the red light as well as the white if their course took them too close to St Catherine's Point, approaching from the west, or Selsey Bill, approaching from the east).
-In December 1935 a radio beacon was added.
+In December 1935, a radio beacon was added.